uwescience/DSSG2024_Understanding_Homelessness/method2.md

 title: Respondent-Driven Sampling (RDS)
 ---

-Respondent Driven Sampling (RDS) is a method both for data collection and for statistical inference.
+Respondent Driven Sampling (RDS) is a method both for data collection and statistical inference.
 The unit of analysis in RDS is a network structure rather than an individual, and the analysis generalizes to the networks of the sampled population.
 Unlike traditional sampling methods, this method of analysis influences the kind of estimators we use, the way we understand the variance around the estimates, and how we interpret the findings.
-RDS combines "snowball sampling" with a mathematical model that weighs the sample to compensate for the fact that the sample was collected in a non-random way.
-It employs multiple waves of peer-to-peer recruitment to approximate random sampling within “hard-to-reach” socially networked populations.
+Respondent-driven sampling (RDS) combined survey and statistical method for providing a quasi-probability sample for hard to reach populations such as people experiencing homelessness.
+The statistical model compensates for the fact that the sample was collected through peer referral rather than a traditional random sampling approach such as an addressed based sample.
+This method relies on multiple waves of peer-to-peer recruitment to approximate random sampling within “hard-to-reach” (see Figure 1).
+As a type of chain referral sampling, RDS is particularly useful when traditional probability sampling methods are not feasible (e.g., when a sampling frame does not exist).
+It integrates social network theory to reduce known biases such as oversampling people with large personal networks in the target population.
+RDS population estimates generalize to the  target population (e.g., the population of people living unsheltered in King County).

 ### RDS Assumptions